It Is Time! The World's Longest-Running Rafiki's Final Broadway Performance

 - Tshidi Manye, who first played the role in the Toronto production in 2000, has performed as Rafiki more than 9,000 times.
 She joined the Broadway company in August 2007.

-- The role of Rafiki was originated on Broadway by Tsidii Le Loka.
+- The role of Rafiki originated on Broadway with Tsidii Le Loka.
 A successor to Manye will be announced in the coming week.

 - The current principal Broadway company features Gavin Lee as Scar, L. Steven Taylor as Mufasa, Blakely Slaybaugh as Zazu, Ben Jeffrey as Pumbaa, Fred Berman as Timon, Vincent Jamal Hooper as Simba, Pearl Khwezi as Nala, James Brown-Orleans as Banzai, Bonita J. Hamilton as Shenzi, and Robb Sapp as Ed.